AWS EC2 Monitoring – CloudWatch Metrics & Alarms

 • Open to further feedback, discussion and correction.

-1. What is the minimum time Interval for the data that Amazon CloudWatch receives and aggregates?
+1. What is the minimum time interval for the data that Amazon CloudWatch receives and aggregates?

-1. One second
+1. One second (High-resolution custom metrics support 1-second resolution)

 2. Five seconds